Hello, Xcode: The Toolchain Shock

 SWIFT_VERSION: "6.0"

-That replaces roughly 40 lines of pbxproj.
+That target definition replaces the equivalent pbxproj footprint: file references, build phases, configuration blocks.
 A build setting is a key-value pair.
 A capability is a declaration, not a sequence of checkboxes you clicked in an IDE panel.

 The workflow: edit project.yml, run make generate, commit the YAML.
 The .xcodeproj is regenerated on demand and treated as a build artifact, not a source file.
 If a merge conflict appears in the .xcodeproj, the answer is not to resolve it.
 The answer is to resolve the project.yml conflict and regenerate.